818.421.0597 (no texts) or firstname.lastname@example.org

 10. I'm worried that massage will hurt/I was sore after a massage once. --Massage should never hurt.
 If you had a lot of soreness during or after a previous massage, you didn't go to a professional masseuse!
 He or she should have asked you what kind of pressure you wanted during the massage.
 If it is too firm, speak up!
 Seniors should be especially careful that they see a therapist who is certified in Geriatric massage so they receive a more gentle treatment.
 (My specialty certification in this area is called Medical & Geriatric Massage).
 Another reason for a sore/heavy feeling after a massage could be metabolic wastes that were stagnating in and around muscle tissue & were causing muscle tightness, stiffness, or inflammation that have been pushed into the lymphatic system, in which case one should drink lots of water for the rest of the day to flush them out.
 Click HERE for more discussion on soreness during or after a massage.

-11. What should I do during my massage? --I usually tell my clients to close their eyes & concentrate on thinking about nothing!
+11. What should I do during my massage? --Just close your eyes & think about nothing!
 This sounds like an oxymoron, but "floating away", stopping the mental chatter, ignoring what I'm doing is exactly what you should attempt to do.
 If you are "helping" by holding your arm up, then you are tightening your muscles again and that's not what we want.
 Definitely tell me if some point I'm working on is sensitive or hurts, or needs more pressure, but other than that try to drift off to a meditative place, perhaps just listening to the soothing music.
 It's OK not to talk.
 You decide how much conversation you want during the session.
 It is also helpful if my female clients tie their hair off their necks and remove necklaces.